artur1993/b2bvUoP_kalkulator/.ai/context.md

 The application will be a web-based tool with:
 - A Python (Flask) backend responsible for all calculation logic.
-- A simple HTML, Bootstrap 5, and Vanilla JS frontend for user interaction.
+- A modern React frontend for user interaction.

 The core functionality is to provide a clear and realistic comparison of the total financial viability of working on a B2B contract versus a standard employment contract.
 The calculation will take into account all key aspects, including taxes, social security contributions (ZUS), benefits, paid time off, and the cost of lost benefits.